-- Synthesise and evaluate scientific data related to the degradation of materials. - Develop advanced professional skills in project management, communication and presentation of findings. - Undertake a major remedial conservation project with an object provided by a national institution or private collector, to include historic and material analysis, treatment proposals, practical applications and the creation of a professional conservation report. - Communicate complex data and specialist research through a written research paper and illustrated presentation. - Build your portfolio demonstrating your fitness to work as a professional conservator in a range of contexts. - Make strong industry connections and links.
+- Develop advanced professional skills in project management, communication and presentation of findings. - Undertake a major remedial conservation project with an object provided by a national institution or private collector, to include historic and material analysis, treatment proposals, practical applications and the creation of a professional conservation report. - Communicate complex data and specialist research through a written research paper and illustrated presentation. - Build your portfolio demonstrating your fitness to work as a professional conservator in a range of contexts. - Make strong industry connections and links.

-GRADUATE DIPLOMA ARTS: CONSERVATION
+GRADUATE DIPLOMA ARTS: CONSERVATION\